pramod97/Azure-Project/README.md

-# Azure-Project
+# Azure Olympic Data Pipeline

 ## Introduction

 This project demonstrates a comprehensive data pipeline for the Tokyo Olympic data, showcasing the ingestion, transformation, storage, and visualization processes using Azure Data Factory (ADF), Azure Databricks, Azure Synapse, and Power BI.
+The goal of this project is to analyze and visualize the performance and statistics of athletes in the Tokyo Olympics, providing insights through an end-to-end Azure-based solution.

 Dataset: Tokyo Olympic Data
 Source: Kaggle
 Initial Storage: GitHub Repository

 ## Pipeline Overview
-**Full Pipeline Overview Diagram**
+**Full Pipeline Overview**

 This screenshot shows the complete view of all ADF pipelines used in the project, illustrating the flow of data through various components.